RSachinShetty/scenario-examples/CKA/etcd-backup-issue/step1/q.md

 <br>

-something is working at the moment on controlplane node(Cause NotReady state), check that and `etcd-controlplane` pod is running in `kube-system` environment, take backup and store it in `/opt/cluster_backup.db` file, and also store backup console output store it in `backup.txt`
+something is not working at the moment on controlplane node(Cause NotReady state), check that and `etcd-controlplane` pod is running in `kube-system` environment, take backup and store it in `/opt/cluster_backup.db` file, and also store backup console output store it in `backup.txt`

 `ssh controlplane`